 When Islam engages in a certain culture, it takes some time before the language is able to support the spiritual concepts.
 It may take a generation or two before people are able to express in their own language what Islam has brought to them.
 The Western Islam is still a baby nation.
-I'm sure that as it develops into maturity, we will see more poetry.
+I’m sure that we’ll see more poetry as it develops into maturity.

 Your poetry has a lot of hip hop and slam poetry influences.
 Do you also relate to the traditional poetry of the great icons of Islamic poetry?

 Definitely.
 They’re a profound influence and their writing boggles my mind.
-Take Rumi and his Masnavi for example, to write that much is one thing but to write that much and make every verse a whole world in itself, is simply incredible.
-However, when I was young I didn’t know there was such a rich tradition.
-I got introduced to those poets when I was in my twenties already.
-But nowadays I read more of that than contemporary stuff.
+Take Rumi and his Masnavi, for example, to write that much is one thing, but to write that much and make every verse a whole world in itself is simply incredible.
+However, when I was young, I didn’t know there was such a rich tradition.
+I got introduced to those poets when I was already in my twenties.
+But nowadays, I read more of that than contemporary stuff.

 The language of the Qur’an, however, has always been a strong influence on me.
-Already when I was ten years old it gripped me because it felt so lofty and majestic.
-But at the same time I was listening to hip hop, which uses street language.
-So my art form is a marriage of the very lofty and the very street.
+When I was ten years old, it gripped me because it felt so lofty and majestic, but at the same time, I was listening to hip hop, which uses street language.
+So, my art form is a marriage of the very lofty and the very street.
 It wasn’t like I found Islam at a certain point and that it gradually influenced my poetry.
 It has always been one and the same.
 Islam was my faith and poetry was my personal means of expressing it.
-And as my Islam grows deeper, my poems grow deeper.
-The center of the both is that I’m seeking to know God.
+My poems also became more profound when I deepened my Islam.
+The centre of both is that I’m seeking to know God.
 Poetry is just a means to help me on that path.

-There’s a hadith that after the death of the prophet someone asked his wife Aisha about his character.
+There’s a hadith that, after the death of the Prophet, someone asked his wife Aisha about his character.
 She described him as a ‘walking Qur’an’.
-So for me, the Qur’an is the sitting Muhammad and Muhammad is the walking Qur’an.
-Also there is something about the symmetry and mathematics of the Qur’an beyond its surface beauty, which makes you realize that it couldn’t have merely come out of human inspiration.
-So I don’t think of it as poetry.
+For me then, the Qur’an is the sitting Muhammad and Muhammad is the walking Qur’an.
+Also, there is something about the symmetry and mathematics of the Qur’an beyond its surface beauty, which makes you realize that it couldn’t have merely come out of human inspiration.
+So, I don’t think of it as poetry.
 It’s a lot more.

-But on the other hand I do see the whole of creation as one big poem.
-It’s interesting to realize, for example, that the beginning of creation is seen as an act of speech.
-In your Christian tradition it’s in words like “Let there be light!”
+On the other hand, I can sometimes see the whole of creation as one big poem.
+It’s interesting to realize, for example, that the beginning of creation is seen as a verbal act.
+In your Christian tradition, it’s in words like, “Let there be light!”
 And the Qur’an recounts that God said “Be” and it was.
-The revelation could have said God build the universe with his Hands or that He poured the universe into shape, but no, he ‘spoke’ the universe into existence.
-And in the English language the word ‘universe’ perfectly accords to this because it consists of ‘uni’, which means ‘one’, and ‘verse’, which means ‘poem’.
+The revelation could have said God built the universe with His hands or that He poured the universe into shape, but no, he ‘spoke’ the universe into existence.
+And in the English language, the word ‘universe’ perfectly accords to this because it consists of ‘uni’, which means ‘one’, and ‘verse’, which means ‘poem’.
 So, to me, all of creation is just one divine expression.

-There is also a hadith which states that Muhammad said that the first thing that was created was the pen.
+There is also a hadith which states that Muhammad said that the pen was the first thing created.
 Another hadith mentions that the intellect was the first thing created.
 But those two accounts don’t conflict since they describe the same reality.
 It’s all about the words.
 There’s something very powerful in there.
 There was the spiritual reality and the material reality and the bridge between them is language.
 The mechanism that God created to bring things from non-existence into existence is the word.

-We aren’t God however, and as such what we say isn’t always what we bring into existence.
-I mean to say that our words and acts aren’t always coherent because it is often difficult to practice what we preach.
+However, we aren’t God and, as such, what we say isn’t always what we bring into existence.
+I mean to say that our words and actions aren’t always coherent because it is often difficult to practice what we preach.
 I’m sure that as a poet you have thought about this dilemma a great deal.

 I teach a poetry workshop and the very first thing I always mention is sincerity.
 It’s the prerequisite for good poetry.
 And sincerity means two things: to know yourself and to be yourself.
 Reconciling what we believe and what we do is the basic question of our life.
 It’s what we’re here for.
 That’s why rituals are important.
-Sometimes when people go deeper into spirituality they start to look down upon rituals as mundane, archaic and backwards, but the reason why religions have them is exactly to keep the coherence between your acts and your words.
+Sometimes when people go deeper into spirituality, they start to look down upon rituals as mundane, archaic and backwards, but the reason why religions have them is exactly to keep the coherence between your acts and your words.
 They help to reign yourself in when you drift away.
 Take the five prayers, for example.
-If we could fully devote ourselves to it and really conform to what we’re saying during the prayer, it would be enough to say it only once, but the truth is that we believe it when we’re saying it, yet our heart shakes fifteen minutes later when we get a certain email or phone call.
-So the prayer sustains our faith during the day.
-The congregational prayer every Friday sustains it for the week.
+If we could be fully devoted and really engrain within ourselves what we’re saying, one prayer would suffice.
+But the truth is that we believe it when we’re saying it, yet our heart shakes fifteen minutes later when we get a certain email or phone call.
+So, the prayer sustains our faith several times during the day.
+The congregational prayer, every Friday, sustains it for the week.
 The Ramadan sustains it for the year.
-And the Hajj sustains for the lifetime.
-All of these are meant to reign the heart and the mind back in and to get rid of the distractions.
+And the Hajj sustains it for the lifetime.
+All of these practices are meant to reign the heart and the mind back in and to get rid of the distractions.
 And all of it is to know God.
 Even in the straying there is knowledge of God.

-This human dilemma of always trying to get back to the divine is a actually the topic of my poem ‘Hallelujah'.
+This human dilemma of always trying to get back to the divine actually is the topic of my poem ‘Hallelujah’.
 A part of it goes like this:

 ruthless and restless